How to Thrive Under Authority

-Daniel was dealt a bad hand in life, and was forced to serve unfair, unreasonable and wicked leaders.
-No one had more reason to be bitter, rebellious and non-complaint than Daniel.
-His story is an example for us of how to not just submit, but actually thrive under authority.
+The story of Daniel tells us that he was dealt a bad hand in his life, and also forced to serve unfair, unreasonable, and wicked minded leaders.
+There was no one that had more reason to be bitter, rebellious, and non compliant than Daniel.
+His story is an example for each of us to not just submit, but actually thrive under authority.

 1-Everyone must submit himself to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.

 2-Consequently, he who rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.

 3-For rulers hold no terror for those who do right, but for those who do wrong.
 Do you want to be free from fear of the one in authority?
 Then do what is right and he will commend you.

 4-For he is God's servant to do you good.
 But if you do wrong, be afraid, for he does not bear the sword for nothing.
 He is God's servant, an agent of wrath to bring punishment on the wrongdoer.